DallasNovakowski/DallasNovakowski/content/post/2021-11-05-running-otree-through-prolific/index.markdown

 10. Add `postgres`

+    - An open-source relational database management

     -   Standard 0 is often fine, but look at other options (e.g., Standard 2 or premium 0, premium 2 based on your needs -- better safe than sorry)

 11. Add `redis`

+      - Standing for  RE mote DI ctionary S erver: in-memory data structure store, in-memory key–value database

 12. Define `dyno`